Louisa S. McCord: Early years and education

-Louisa Susannah Cheves was born December 3, 1810, in Charleston to Langdon Cheves and his wife, Mary Elizabeth Dulles.
+Louisa Susannah Cheves was born December 3, 1810 in Charleston to Langdon Cheves and his wife, Mary Elizabeth Dulles.

-Her paternal grandfather, Alexander Cheves, came from Aberdeen, Scotland, to the U.S. in the latter half of the 18th century.
-He married Mary Langdon, a daughter of Dr. Thomas Langdon, of Virginia.
-They settled in the frontier country of South Carolina in what was later Abbeville County.
+Her paternal grandfather, Alexander Cheves, came from Aberdeen, Scotland, to the United States in the latter half of the 18th century.
+He married Mary Langdon, a daughter of Dr. Thomas Langdon of Virginia.
+They settled in the frontier country of South Carolina in what later became Abbeville County.
 Here, during a Native American raid on September 17, 1776, in a blockhouse where the people had taken refuge from the Native Americans, Langdon Cheves was born, the father of Louisa McCord.
 Her maternal grandfather, Joseph Dulles, a native of Dublin, came to the U.S. during the same period in which Alexander Cheves had come.
-He married Sophia, the daughter of Colonel William Heatley, of St. Matthew's parish, South Carolina, and his wife, Maria Louisa Courtonne, the daughter of a Huguenot pastor.
+He married Sophia, the daughter of Colonel William Heatley of St. Matthew's parish, South Carolina, and his wife, Maria Louisa Courtonne, the daughter of a Huguenot pastor.
 Their daughter, Mary Elizabeth, became the wife of Langdon Cheves.
 Of this union, Louisa was the first-born.

 The early years of Louisa Cheves' life were closely influenced by her father's interests and surroundings.
 In October 1810 (the year of her birth), Langdon Cheves was elected from the Charleston Congressional District to Congress, where he took his seat in session with Lowndes, Williams and Calhoun, forming an integral factor of that group of Southern statesmen whose opinions express a distinct school of political purpose and constitutional interpretation in U.S. history.
-In 1814, Clay was appointed on the Ghent Commission, and in the vacancy created by his absence, Cheves was made Speaker of the United States House of Representatives.
-This position he held until 1816.
+In 1814, Clay was appointed to the Ghent Commission and in the vacancy created by his absence, Cheves was made Speaker of the United States House of Representatives, a position he held until 1816.
 From 1816 to 1819, he was Judge of the South Carolina Circuit Court.
 During these years, Louisa was a little child.
 When she was nine years old, Langdon Cheves was called to adjust the financial difficulties of the United States Bank at Philadelphia.